MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Introduction

 An important aspect of multiscale implementations involving several distinct software components is their coupling, which can be classified as tight or loose based on the degree of interdependency between them.
-Loose coupling helps to avoid code duplication and greatly reduces maintenance costs, as modifications made to one component do not impact the rest and conversely, new features implemented in a given component are instantly available with practically no additional effort.
-In addition, replacing individual components becomes almost trivial.
+Loose coupling helps to avoid code duplication and greatly reduces maintenance costs, as modifications made to one component do not impact the rest, and replacing individual components becomes almost trivial.
+Furthermore, new features implemented in a given component are instantly available with practically no additional effort.
 Loose coupling to the external programs is fundamental to essentially all general multiscale frameworks.
 However, obtaining high computational efficiency can pose a challenge due to potentially slow data exchange compared to the tight-coupling approach, where the relevant data is available in memory.
 In particular, most frameworks rely on file-based communication, i.e., using input and output files, which can have a substantial impact on performance.\cite{Isborn_jctc, QUICK_AMBER} To overcome these issues, some adopt a library-linking approach that requires converting the external programs into libraries, thus losing some of the flexibility, while others are realized through network-based communication.